alejo1099/Grabbing-Object-2-hands-VR/README.md

-# Grabbing-Object-2-hands-VR
+# Grabbing Objects with 2 controls in VR
-Development of grabbing object with 2 hands, in HTC VIVE with Unity
+Grabbing Objects with 2 controls in VR,  Rotate an Object with 2 positions, Follow a target without lose orientation